 YT: Is NVC used just when things are not going well?

-YT: That scary question from your partner will send a shutter down the spine of our readers.
+YT: That scary question from your partner will send a shudder down the spine of our readers.

 YT: So the truth steps forward in one’s partnership?

-They live together for 30 or 40 years, that does not mean that they have had one intimate conversation or that they intimately connect with each other.
+They lived together for 30 or 40 years, but that does not mean that they have had one intimate conversation or that they intimately connect with each other.

 YT: It sounds like couples could live in a helpless place if they were not connected to their intimacy.

-YT: It sounds like that the discomfort shows up inside our body and we don’t have the language get to our need safely?
+YT: It sounds like the discomfort shows up inside our body, and we don’t have the language to get to our needs safely.

 YT: So how does a person really advocate for their needs of intimacy and connection?

-Marshall Rosenberg: Well first it is to find out what need is activating their feelings.
-I could be several.
+Marshall Rosenberg: Well, first, it is to find out what need is activating their feelings.
+It could be several.

-It could be closeness, empathy, understanding or it could be celebration
+It could be closeness, empathy, understanding, or it could be a celebration.

 YT: So it is trying to stay out of the energy of demand that we “have to” do some for our partner?